GreptimeTeam/docs/docs/nightly/zh/user-guide/upgrade.md

           Things to export

           Possible values:
-          - create-table:  Corresponding to `SHOW CREATE TABLE`
+          - create-table:  Export all table schemas, corresponding to `SHOW CREATE TABLE`
-          - table-data:    Corresponding to `EXPORT TABLE`
+          - database-data: Export all table data, corresponding to `COPY DATABASE TO`
-          - database-data: Corresponding to `EXPORT DATABASE`
+          - all:           Export all table schemas and data at once

       --log-dir <LOG_DIR>